Craps Odds Calculator

 It is important to interpret the result correctly.
 A bet can have a win probability above 50% and still be unfavorable if the payout is too small, and a bet can win less often than half the time yet still be relatively efficient if the payout is closer to the true odds.
 In craps, the house edge comes from the gap between fair odds and the actual payout schedule offered by the casino.
 This calculator helps make that gap visible.

-The general expected value idea used throughout the page is straightforward: multiply each possible outcome by its probability, then add the results.
-For a simple one-stage bet with a single payout, the net expected return per unit can be written as:
+Every number on this page comes from the same idea: multiply each possible outcome by its probability, then add the results.
+For a simple one-stage bet with a single payout, the net expected return per unit staked is:

 EV = P ( win ) × Payout ( 1 P ( win ) )